How Often Do You Need to Water A Snake Plant?

 It is common for manufacturers to include peat or coconut husks in potting mixtures to retain water for as long as possible.
 Peat absorbs moisture from the air and holds onto it.
 At the same time, the coconut husk acts like blotter paper, soaking up water and releasing it slowly as the surrounding soil dries out.

 For most indoor plants, this works well.
-But some plants prefer a looser environment, and others don't like to sit in wet soil.
+But some plants prefer a looser environment, and others dislike sitting in wet soil.
 In those cases, a loose soil mix might work better.

 Potting Container